Skip to main content

 Use this metric to calculate your business’s monthly recurring revenue (MRR) and forecast sales, improve campaign performance, and budget more accurately.

-The sales cycle length is the average time taken for a lead to progress through the different sales funnel stages, from initial contact to closed deal.
+The sales cycle length (aka sales velocity) is the average time it takes for a lead to progress through the different sales funnel stages, from initial contact to closed deal.
 It indicates the efficiency of your sales process, helping you identify bottlenecks or improvement areas.

 Sales Cycle Length = Days Taken to Close All Deals/Deals Closed